Cognitive Distortions: Filtering Worksheet

 Worksheet published on May 14th, 2019

-It is important for a client to understand how the habit of filtering is affecting their ability to cope with upsetting situations.
+A client in therapy needs to understand how the habit of filtering is affecting their ability to cope with upsetting situations.

 About This Worksheet

 This is the Cognitive Distortions: Filtering worksheet.
-This worksheet provides an explanation of what filtering is and how it affects people.
+This worksheet provides an example of what filtering is and how it can affect a person’s perspective.
 On this worksheet you will find: